Fourth voyage of Columbus

-The fourth voyage of Columbus was a Spanish maritime expedition in 1502–1504 to the western Caribbean Sea led by Christopher Columbus.
-The voyage, Columbus's last, failed to find a western maritime route to the Far East, returned relatively little profit, and resulted in the loss of many crew men, all the fleet's ships, and a year-long marooning in Jamaica.
-It is deemed the first non-Amerindian discovery of mainland Middle America, and one of the first non-Amerindian, non-Norse discoveries of continental North America.
-(Note: Dubbed El Alto Viaje by Columbus (Bedini 2000).
-In infobox, start per Davidson 1997; end per Polo Martín 2015, Bedini 2000; goal per Polo Martín 2015, Davidson 1997; ships per Bedini 2000; crew per León Guerrero 2005, Gil 2003, Bedini 2000; fatalities per León Guerrero 2005; achievements per Reichert 2017, Hofman & Keehnen 2019, Fernández-Armesto 1991.
-Note, Bay of Honduras bound by a line running from Cape Catoche to Cape Gracias a Dios per Reichert 2017.)
+The fourth voyage of Columbus was a Spanish maritime expedition of discovery in 1502 to 1504 to the western Caribbean coast of Central America, led by Christopher Columbus and commissioned by the Catholic Monarchs of Spain.
+The voyage, Columbus's last, was meant to find a western maritime route to the Far East.
+The journey failed to locate such passage, returned relatively little profit, and further resulted in the deaths of about a fifth of the fleet's company, loss of all four of its ships, and a year-long marooning in Jamaica from mid-1503.
+It is considered the non-Amerindian discovery of mainland Middle America, and one of the first non-Amerindian, non-Norse discoveries of continental North America, after its original peopling and later Norse settlement.

+Columbus reached mainland in mid-1502, and spent the next ten months coasting southwards in the Bay of Honduras and Mosquito Gulf, along what is now Honduras, Nicaragua, Costa Rica and Panama.
+This leg notably involved first contact with various Amerindian peoples, possibly including the Maya civilisation, and ended when open hostilities broke out with Quibían, a cacique whose cacicazgo lay near the Belen River of modern Panama.
+The closing leg, a stranding in Jamaica, was prolonged by political tensions between the admiral and the governor of La Española, Nicolás de Ovando.
+It notably involved a widespread mutiny that required armed conflict to suppress, and a lunar eclipse that was used by Columbus to gain Taino aid.